Karan-Nexocean/Project-Atlas/README.md

 - `src/components/ChatPage.tsx` powers the recruiter chat assistant.
 - `src/components/TasksView.tsx` stores follow-up tasks in `localStorage` (keys migrated from legacy Wingman/Varuna apps).

-## Production APIs
+## API Helpers
-The Vite dev middleware is duplicated in the Vercel functions under `api/` for deployment:
+The Vite dev middleware is duplicated in the Node handlers under `api/` so you can re-use the same code when you introduce a custom backend later on:
-- `api/analyze.ts` – validates identity, extracts text from PDFs, and requests JSON-mode analysis from Groq.
+- `api/analyze.ts` – extracts text from PDFs and requests JSON-mode analysis from Groq.
 - `api/chat.ts` – streams recruiter chat messages through Groq.
 - `api/health.ts` – lightweight readiness probe for monitors.
-- `api/_shared.ts` – shared helpers for Slack/Neon logging, normalization, and identity enforcement.
+- `api/_shared.ts` – shared helpers for normalization utilities.

-When deploying behind SSO (e.g., Cloudflare Access), pass the authenticated email via `X-Recruiter-Email` or supported headers so domain enforcement can succeed.

-## Deploying to Vercel
-1. Create a Vercel project targeting Node.js 20.
-2. Configure project settings:
-   - **Build Command**: `npm run build`
-   - **Output Directory**: `dist`
-   - **Install Command**: `npm ci`
-3. Add environment variables (`GROQ_API_KEY`, optional `ALLOW_EMAIL_DOMAIN`, `SLACK_WEBHOOK_URL`, `NEON_DATABASE_URL`).
-4. Add a rewrite for SPA routing: source `/(.*)` → destination `/`.
-5. Link or import this repository.
-The API directory will deploy as serverless functions automatically.

-A GitHub workflow in `.github/workflows/verify-vercel-config.yml` guards against accidental `vercel.json` commits that could conflict with dashboard-managed routing.

 ## Troubleshooting
-- **`GROQ_API_KEY is not set`** – ensure `.env.local` is loaded before `npm run dev` and that the value exists in Vercel for production.
+- **`GROQ_API_KEY is not set`** – ensure `.env.local` is loaded before `npm run dev` and that the variable is defined in your environment when hosting the API elsewhere.
-- **`Unauthorized: missing recruiter identity`** – set `ALLOW_EMAIL_DOMAIN` only when also providing `X-Recruiter-Email` from the client or an access proxy.
 - **Local PDF parsing issues** – install system dependencies required by `pdf-parse` if missing; for text-only resumes fall back to `.txt` uploads.
 - **Port collisions** – Vite defaults to `5173`.
 Override with `npm run dev -- --port 5174` if needed.

 ## Security Notes
 - `.env.local` and other `*.local` files are ignored by git; never commit secrets.
-- Rotate Groq and Slack credentials if they were ever exposed.
+- Rotate Groq credentials if they were ever exposed.
-- When enabling Neon logging, review table retention policies and PII handling per your compliance requirements.

 ---
 Maintained by the Nexocean Atlas team.
 Contributions welcome via pull request.